10 Best HTML Projects with Source Code

 News Website

-Creating a news website using HTML is something that you would find challenging as you need to create many sections and also stylize them using CSS.
+Creating a news website using HTML is something that you would find challenging as you need to develop many sections and stylize them using CSS.

-To begin with, you need to go through popular news websites like CNN, Huffington Post, and BBC News to get a good idea of the sections that you can add to your news website.
-While creating the website, you need to divide the news into various sections based on categories such as politics, sports, entertainment, etc. Also, you need to display snippets and images of the latest news in each section.
+To begin with, go through popular news websites like CNN, Huffington Post, and BBC News to get a good idea of the sections you can add to your news website.
+While developing, divide the news into various sections based on categories such as politics, sports, entertainment, etc. Also, display snippets and images of the latest news in each section.

-Ideally, a news website needs to have a header section that highlights the name of the website along with a menu that allows visitors to access different categories of news and their subcategories.
+Ideally, a news website needs to have a header section highlighting the website's name and a menu allowing visitors to access different categories of news and their subcategories.

-While a news website is filled with lots of images and text, you need to make sure that the user interface doesn’t look cluttered.
+While a news website is filled with images and text, you need to ensure the user interface doesn’t look cluttered.
 Also, when a user clicks on a particular news snippet on the home page or the categories page, the user should be redirected to a dedicated web page for that news.

 Source Code